cakebatterandsprinkles/portfolio-gatsby/src/posts/25-local_session_cookies.md

 Cookies can also be modified by the user or intercepted in transit.
 For security purposes, the data should always be encrypted, so in any interception attempt, the user's credentials stay safe.
 Also, you should never store sensitive information such as passwords in them.
 There are [several points](https://developer.mozilla.org/en-US/docs/Web/Security/Types_of_attacks) where the communication can be compromised:

-- **[Cross-site scripting (XSS)](https://developer.mozilla.org/en-US/docs/Web/Security/Types_of_attacks#cross-site_scripting_xss):** If a web application is not using enough validation and encryption, it might give a malicious user access to sensitive information, which then can be used by the attacker to inject another client-side code that enables them to impersonate a user.
+- **[Cross-site scripting (XSS)](https://developer.mozilla.org/en-US/docs/Web/Security/Types_of_attacks#cross-site_scripting_xss):** If a web application is not using enough validation and encryption, an attacker can inject another client-side code to the application, that gives a malicious user access to sensitive information, and the ability to impersonate another user.
 - **[Cross-site request forgery (CSRF)](https://developer.mozilla.org/en-US/docs/Web/Security/Types_of_attacks#cross-site_request_forgery_csrf):** This is an attack pattern that abuses the logged-in user, steal their session, and trick them to execute malicious code which they don't know anything about.
 In such a scenario, your user is tricked into a fake site that runs a script or makes requests to your server.
 People should only be able to use your session if they are working with your views, so that session should not be available on any other page.
 - **[Man-in-the-middle (MitM)](https://developer.mozilla.org/en-US/docs/Web/Security/Types_of_attacks#man-in-the-middle_mitm):** A third party impersonates a server and intercepts the communication between a web server and a client, capturing sensitive data such as login credentials or credit card information.
 It can also possibly alter data while doing so.
 - **[Session Fixation](https://developer.mozilla.org/en-US/docs/Web/Security/Types_of_attacks#session_fixation):** A third party steals a user's session identifier (like a cookie) and impersonates the user.